Second Test, 1948 Ashes series

-After the rest day, Australia proceeded to reach 460/7—Keith Miller making 74—before Bradman declared, setting England a target of 596 midway through the afternoon.
-The hosts reached 106/3 at stumps on the fourth day, but then collapsed on the final morning to be all out for 186, handing Australia a 409-run victory.
+After the rest day, Australia reached 460/7—Keith Miller making 74—before Bradman declared, setting England a target of 596 midway through the afternoon.
+The hosts reached 106/3 at stumps on the fourth day, but collapsed on the final morning to be all out for 186, handing Australia a 409-run victory.
 Cyril Washbrook and Tom Dollery top-scored for England with 37 apiece.
-Ernie Toshack had the pick of the figures with 5/40 while Lindwall took 3/61.
-Although Toshack had the better figures, commentators credited Lindwall with orchestrating the England collapse; at the start of the innings he bowled at leading English batsmen Len Hutton at great pace before dismissing him.
-Hutton had appeared very unsettled by Lindwall and played meekly.
-He was severely criticised for his timid manner and was controversially dropped for the following match as the selectors thought he was providing a poor example to the junior members of the team.
-The Australians were very pleased with this decision, which they believed to be wrong, as they regarded Hutton as their most formidable opponent.
+Ernie Toshack had the best figures with 5/40 while Lindwall took 3/61.
+Commentators credited Lindwall with orchestrating the England collapse; at the start of the innings he bowled at leading English batsmen Len Hutton at great pace before dismissing him.
+Hutton had appeared unsettled by Lindwall and played meekly.
+He was criticised for his timid manner and was controversially dropped for the following match as the selectors thought he was providing a poor example to the junior members of the team.
+The Australians were pleased with this decision, as they regarded Hutton as their most formidable opponent.
 The match set a new record for the highest attendance at a Test in England.